 - include any personal experience (eg. you grew up minimalist and have 25 years’ knowledge)

 Start drawing up your proofreading resume now, even if you feel you don’t have enough experience for one page.
 Just having your template there so you can start filling it in as you gain experience is kinda like adding clay to a sculpture and creating something you’re proud of.
 (Excuse my cheesy artsy metaphor.)
-Take a look at this sample skills-based resume.

 This exercise is a great motivator and confidence builder that’ll help you feel ready to enter the job market.
 Later, when you have more professional experience you can switch to a chronological or combination resume.